sentient-engineering/jobber/README.md

 1. Start a chrome instance with this command and do necessary logins `sudo /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222`
 2. use the command `python -u -m jobber.main`
-3. example task - `apply for a backend engineer role based in helsinki on linkedin`
+3. example task - `apply for a data engineer role on linkedin`

 # sentient